PreEmptive logo

 • Tokenizing sensitive information: Replace sensitive information with a non-sensitive equivalent, known as a token.
 Tokenization protects the data as it travels through various networks, reducing the risk associated with data exposure.

-• Securing API communication: For applications relying on APIs for internal or external communications, secure them with strong authentication and rate limiting.
+• Securing API communication: Applications relying on APIs for internal or external communications should secure them with strong authentication and rate limiting.
 Make sure the API calls are also transmitted over HTTPS.

 • Implementing data loss prevention (DLP) measures: Use DLP tools to monitor and control data transfers.
 These tools can identify sensitive data and prevent unauthorized sharing, reducing the risk of leaks or exposure.